LynxGeekNYC/FlipperZero-CC1101-HoneyPot/README.md

 Any idiot that connects their FlipperZero to this honeypot will receive insane amount of date with a message that says "Go Fuck Yourself!"
 Hopefully freezing the FlipperZero or fill up it's memory.

+This script was specially designed for "geniuses" like 0dayCTF "Ryan Montgomery."

 # Was this script helpful to you?
 Please donate:
 I put a lot of work into these scripts so please donate if you can.
 Even $1 helps!